Free-Utilities-for-Windows/CurrentAvailableMemory/README.md

 # CurrentAvailableMemory
-This is a simple C# console application that monitors the available memory on your system and allows you to stop processes if the available memory is less than 3GB.
+This is a simple C# a command-line utility that monitors the available memory on your system and allows you to stop processes if the available memory is less than 3GB.

 ## How it Works